unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Slam_**. _Melee Weapon Attack:_ +10 to hit, reach 5 ft., one target. _Hit:_ 19 (3d8 + 6) bludgeoning damage.

 **_Slow (Recharge 5–6)_**.
 The golem targets one or more creatures it can see within 10 feet of it.
-Each target must make a DC 17 Wisdom saving throw against this magic.
+Each target must make a DC 17 Wisdom saving throw against this tek.
 On a failed save, a target can’t use reactions, its speed is halved, and it can’t make more than one attack on its turn.
 In addition, the target can take either an action or a bonus action on its turn, not both.
 These effects last for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 #### Gorgon